uclh-criu/learning-datascience/documents/uclh-data-fellows-practical-tips.md

 Using the UCLH Data Science Desktop allows you to access hospital data securely.
 R, dbforge for SQL and Python are pre-installed.
 See the
 [pre-course instructions](https://github.com/uclh-criu/learning-datascience/blob/master/Instructions/01-pre-course-instructions.md) for details of access.

-## Where to save data ?
+## Where to save data

 Do not save data on the desktop of Data Science Desktop.
 It will be lost when your session ends.

-Save data within your Documents folder on Data Science Desktop.
+Save data within your Documents folder on Data Science Desktop ()within a subfolder as suggested below).
 This can be reached by typing File Explorer into the Windows search.
-RStudio is etup on Data Science Desktop so that your Documents folder is set as the 'Home' directory that can be reached by clicking Home in The Files tab at the lower right.
+RStudio is setup on Data Science Desktop so that your Documents folder is the 'Home' directory that can be reached by clicking Home at the top left of he Files tab at the lower right.

 ![](../Images/rstudio-files-home.png)